 Will an undocumented immigrant with a history of deportations who is back in the US and married to a US citizen face deportation if someone was to report him to the Baker Act for potentially being a danger to self or others.

 My girlfriend lives in Malaysia.
 I am currently permanent resident since 2013 and waiting for neutralization interview.
 We're planning to visit Malaysia and marry once I become citizen.
 Is it the best option for us?
-What would be the whole process of her becoming permanent resident and be able to...
+What would be the whole process of her becoming permanent resident and be able...
 Read more »

 Your question is unclear.
 You say that you are a permanent resident but want to know if you can get your green card.
 You either need to renew or remove the conditions, whichever is applicable to your case.
 Divorce is relevant only if it's a removal of conditions.
-Contact an immigration attorney...Read more »
+Contact an immigration...Read more »

 What are the types of Attorney someone in my shoes would need for a no license ?
 Someone with no prior record, could I represent myself by committing guilt by paying ticket?
 As a non citizen is it a bad idea to agree to charges will that put me at risk?